Yvan Griboval: Whitbread 1985-86

 Yvan Griboval took part in the win of L’Esprit d’Équipe with Lionel Péan in the Whitbread 1985-86 (now the Volvo Ocean Race), the crewed race around the world.
 This French win in 1986 has only been renewed in 2012 (Franck Cammas and his crew on Groupama).

 The watershed to communication

 Yvan Griboval has then put his experience and know-how at the service of companies as from 1987 to 1988, to guide them in their event-driven communication processes based on the exploitation of the Yachting in general and the Sailing, of its competitions, of its champions.

 Pioneering concepts

-In this framework, Yvan Griboval has developed original media coverage methods for the events he is working for, offering his partners an optimised media exposure.
-He has guided his customers and partners in some of the most renowned sportive sailing events: America’s Cup, Volvo Ocean Race (ex-Whitbread), transatlantic races, World championships, Tour de France à la Voile, etc.
+Within this framework, Yvan Griboval developed media coverage methods for the events in which he was involved, working with partners in the field of competitive sailing.
+His activities included events such as the America’s Cup, the Volvo Ocean Race, transatlantic races, world championships and the Tour de France à la Voile.